-As discussed in section 3.3.2.2, Operation Compliance Monitoring, GLHA has an existing system that is fully capable of monitoring project operation and minimum flows under any new license issued.
-For reasons discussed above, we recommend that GLHA develop an operation compliance monitoring plan with measures to monitor minimum flows and impoundment elevation levels using the existing system, document compliance, provide a mechanism for reporting operational data and deviations, and facilitate administration of the license.
-We estimate that the annual levelized cost of developing a monitoring plan would be \$432, and conclude that the benefits of the plan outweigh the cost.
+For reasons discussed above, we recommend that GLHA develop an operation compliance monitoring plan with measures to: (1) monitor minimum flows and impoundment elevation levels using the existing system; (2) document compliance with project operation; (3) verify the accuracy of the curves used to estimate minimum flows within 1 year of any new license issued, and recalibrate as necessary; (4) verify and recalibrate the curves subsequent to the first verification event, as needed, during the term of the new license; (5) report operational data and deviations; and (6) facilitate administration of the license.
+We estimate that the annual levelized cost of developing an operation compliance monitoring plan would be \$2,332, and conclude that the benefits of the plan outweigh the cost.